Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 If a person lives in Chicago, Illinois, or its surrounding suburbs and wants to find out if someone has a criminal record, they’d be disappointed to know that they can’t electronically retrieve criminal records from Cook County.
 They need to travel to the Circuit Clerk’s Office in the district where the court case took place.
 Additionally, a disposition fee is required to access said records.4

-How to See if Someone Filed for Bankruptcy in Illinois
+How To See if Someone Filed for Bankruptcy in Illinois

 Many people dread the thought of filing for bankruptcy, but for some, it may be the only option they have to tackle their debt.
 There are two kinds of bankruptcy for individuals: Chapter 7 and Chapter 13.
 Chapter 7 deals with liquidating assets whereas Chapter 13 concerns setting up a payment plan.